Mister Mind: 52

-Mister Mind played an integral role in DC's year-long 2006-2007 weekly comic, 52, although the importance of his role in the series was revealed gradually over time and involved the concepts of time travel and temporal paradoxes.
+Mister Mind played an integral role in DC's year-long 2006-2007 weekly comic 52, although the importance of his role in the series was revealed gradually over time and involved the concepts of time travel and temporal paradoxes.

 The day following the end of the Infinite Crisis event, Dr. Sivana discovers Mister Mind lying in a crater in the desert and pockets him, sealing him in a specimen jar and taking it back to his laboratory to prevent him from interfering with his plans to take over the world.
 Sivana bombards Mind with particles of Suspendium, a time-altering element introduced in the 1970s Shazam! title.
-Although Sivana is then kidnapped by Intergang and forced to join their Science Squad, the Suspendium induces Mister Mind's delayed metamorphosis.
-As Sivana is dragged off, Mind observes a televised memorial for the heroes lost in the Infinite Crisis, and takes particular note of Skeets, the robotic companion of the time-traveling superhero Booster Gold.
-With his metamorphosis beginning, Mind proceeds to weave a cocoon around himself, which doubles as a matter transporter that he uses to beam himself inside Skeets in Dr. Magnus' lab, intending to use the robot as a "cradle" where he can spend the following year gestating and completing his transformation.
+Although Sivana is kidnapped by Intergang and forced to join their Science Squad, the Suspendium induces Mister Mind's delayed metamorphosis.
+As Sivana is dragged off, Mind observes a televised memorial for the heroes lost in Infinite Crisis and takes particular note of Skeets, the robotic companion of Booster Gold.
+With his metamorphosis beginning, Mind weaves a cocoon around himself, which doubles as a matter transporter that he uses to beam himself inside Skeets in Will Magnus' lab, intending to use the robot as a "cradle" where he can spend the following year gestating and completing his transformation.

-Destroying Skeets from within, Mind adopts his identity and makes plans to consume the Multiverse, which had returned to existence as a result of Infinite Crisis.
+Destroying Skeets from within, Mind adopts his identity and makes plans to consume the Multiverse, which was restored in Infinite Crisis.
 Discovering that Rip Hunter is aware of his plans, Mind, as Skeets, attempts to hunt him down and draw him out, to no avail.
-Eventually, he discovers Hunter hiding in the bottle city of Kandor, but when Hunter turns the Phantom Zone projector on him, Mind overpowers it and "eats" the Phantom Zone itself.
+Eventually, he discovers Hunter hiding in the bottled city of Kandor, but when Hunter turns the Phantom Zone projector on him, Mind overpowers it and "eats" the Phantom Zone itself.
 At the end of the year, Mind tracks Hunter and Booster down to the lab of T. O. Morrow, intent on acquiring the head of the Red Tornado, whose computerized brain has mapped the Multiverse.
 There, Mind's gestation completes and he emerges from within Skeets in a monstrous imago form known as a "Hyperfly".
 Now, instead of feeding on the brainwaves of individuals, he feeds on space-time itself and decides to devour the entire Multiverse.
-Booster and Hunter flee back in time to the moment of the Multiverse's birth, with the now-gigantic Mind in pursuit, following them from universe to universe, all 52 of them, where he consumes portions of each world's history, altering their timelines and creating 52 new, distinct Earths.
-Mind is lured back to Hunter's lab, where he shrinks in size and becomes trapped within Skeets' Suspendium-lined shell.
-Booster hurls Mind backwards through time, where the Suspendium reverts Mind back to his larval form, and lands on the day after the end of Infinite Crisis, where he is found by Dr. Sivana and sealed in the jar.
+Booster and Hunter flee back in time to the moment of the Multiverse's birth, with the now-gigantic Mind in pursuit, following them from universe to universe, where he consumes portions of each world's history, altering their timelines and creating 52 new, distinct Earths.
+Mind is lured back to Hunter's lab, where he shrinks in size and is trapped in Skeets' Suspendium-lined shell.
+Booster hurls Mind backwards through time, where the Suspendium reverts Mind back to his larval form, and lands on the day after the end of Infinite Crisis, where he is found by Sivana and sealed in the jar.
 The remaining 52 seconds of time are used to bind him in a time loop.